‘RHOBH’ Season 10 News: Denise Richards Returns, Bravo Searches For New Housewife After Lisa Vanderpump’s Exit

 As for the returning members of the Real Housewives of Beverly Hills, a second source said Denise Richards would definitely be back for Season 10.
 As fans will recall, Richards was added to the series’ cast last year for Season 9 after previously being seen on the show in cameo roles.

-In July, Vanderpump spoke to the magazine about her decision to leave the series after starring on the show for nine seasons, saying that she went through a very difficult year while in production on Season 9.
+In July, Vanderpump spoke to the magazine about her decision to leave the series after starring on the show for nine seasons, saying that she went through a very difficult year while in production for Season 9.
 In addition to losing her brother to suicide in April of last year, just before filming began, Vanderpump suffered falling outs with nearly all of her co-stars during the season.

-Although Real Housewives of Beverly Hills exec Andy Cohen has said on a number of occasions that he would love to see Vanderpump return to the show at some point in time, Vanderpump doesn’t seem open to the idea at all and has been staying busy with other things, including production on Season 8 of her spinoff, Vanderpump Rules, and her new restaurant in Las Vegas, the Vanderpump Cocktail Garden.
+Although Real Housewives of Beverly Hills exec Andy Cohen has said on a number of occasions that he would love to see Vanderpump return to the show at some point, Vanderpump doesn’t seem open to the idea at all and has been staying busy with other projects, including production on Season 8 of her spinoff, Vanderpump Rules, and her new restaurant in Las Vegas, the Vanderpump Cocktail Garden.

 View this post on Instagram